boschresearch/pylife/doc/source/user_guide.rst

 This document aims to briefly describe the overall design of pyLife and how to use it inside your own applications, for example Jupyter Notebooks.

-pyLife being a library for numerical data analysis and numerical data processing makes extensive use of `pandas <https://pandas.pydata.org/>`_ and `numpy <https://numpy.org/>`_.
-In this guide we suppose that you have a basic understanding of these libraries and the data structures and concepts they are using.

 Overview
 ========